rafaelromao/keyboards/stls/Diamond/readme.md

 ### Diamond v1

-The first version of Diamond is the result of 3 prototype, after the first two, some small adjustment were implemented.
+The first version of Diamond is the result of 3 prototypes, after the first two, some small adjustment were implemented.

 This version is expected to be wireless only, using a Supermini NRF52840 MCU (Nice Nano v2 clone).